Kong/kong-graphql-opa-authorization/README.md

 }
 ```

-You should see that this query below returns a 401 - unauthorized.
+You should see that this query below returns a 403 - Forbidden:

 ```console
 query MyQuery {